taustation-fan/taustation-fan.github.io/README.md

 social and the intelligence stat.

-If you are repeatedly injured or becoming unconscious or detained from training, go back to a lower-level station.
+If you are repeatedly injured or becoming unconscious or detained from training, go back to a lower-level station, increase the relevant stat there, and then try again at the higher-level station.

 Stats can also randomly increase as a bonus of successfully completed discreet work.

-Finally, the primary and secondary stat of your career improve at midnight GCT if you've used them on the day before.
+Finally, the primary and secondary stat of your career improve, along with the salary.

 ### Stats Benefits